c1890s Belgian convent sampler of sewing techniques

-Sewing samplers of this style were commonly worked by schoolgirls in French convent schools but it’s unusual to find one this pretty and in such good condition.
+Sewing samplers of this style were commonly worked by schoolgirls in European convent schools but it’s unusual to find one this pretty and in such good condition.
+Although unmarked, it has the same green silk trim as two other 1890s samplers in my collection from the Ursuline Sisters of Tildonk convent school in Belgium.
 Each section represents a sewing or embroidery lesson.
 From the top down:

 Net embroidery; fabric pleating and narrow fabric strips folded to resemble ric-rac with needle-woven motifs; rows of whitework embroidery stitches and hemstitch borders; net embroidery; padded whitework monogram “A” with ivy surround; lace applique on net; buttonhole embroidered floral motif; tape lace insertion; pleated fabric border; tape lace insertion with loose scalloped bottom edge.